-As we age joint problems become more common.
-During the menopause, many women experience joint stiffness, aches and pains.
+As we age, joint problems become more common.
+During menopause, many women experience joint stiffness, aches and pains.
 Homeopathy can help those problems.
-If you would like to know more continue to read…

 Any of your joints can be affected, from little joints such as fingers and toes, right up to the big joints such as hips and knees.

-Why do we get joint problems during the menopause?
+Why do we get joint problems during menopause?

-There are a number of causes of joint pain during menopause including:
+There are several causes of joint pain during menopause, including:

 - Hormonal changes